 Many small cannabis companies operate under a start-up mentality, so budtenders need to be flexible and take on many different responsibilities.
 Entry-level employees and upper management usually work together regularly.

-This also offers great opportunities of upward mobility for budtenders, so if you’re interested in advancing in the cannabis industry, don’t be shy in asking about opportunities for growth in the role during an interview.
+This also offers great opportunities for upward mobility for budtenders, so if you’re interested in advancing in the cannabis industry, don’t be shy in asking about opportunities for growth in the role during an interview.